 - There are no data on the presence of liraglutide in human breast milk; liraglutide was present in the milk of lactating rats

-- Safety and effectiveness of Saxenda® have not been established in pediatric patients.
-Saxenda® is not recommended for use in pediatric patients
+- Saxenda® has not been studied in patients below 18 years of age and is not recommended for use in pediatric patients

 - Saxenda® slows gastric emptying.
 Saxenda® has not been studied in patients with preexisting gastroparesis